Sign In Register

 Is New Hope a Good Place to Live?

-Based on current data, New Hope receives an overall livability score of 4.1 out of 5.0, earning a grade of A. Key strengths include a highly educated population, affordable housing, a low poverty rate, high health insurance coverage.
-Areas to be aware of include above-average unemployment, below-average incomes.
-New Hope stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, New Hope receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include a highly educated population, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, above-average unemployment, below-average incomes.
+New Hope offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs